 Undercover political policing scandal in brief

-These cases take place within a wider context of public concern about undercover policing.
-While Police Spies Out Of Lives is a support group for people affected by relationships with undercovers only, we have compiled some links to significant background information below.
+The cases we support take place within a wider context of public concern about undercover policing.
+While Police Spies Out Of Lives is a support group for women affected by relationships with undercovers only, we have compiled some links to significant background information below.
 If you think we have missed something, please let us know, providing an external link.
 Thank you.